vaib-dev/Courses/C-09-bootstrap/03-grid system.md

    </div>
 </div>
 ~~~
-At first, the Container may seem trivial or unnecessary, but it’s very important to control width of the layout.
-The Container is also used to evenly align the left and right edges of the layout within the browser’s viewport.

-**FYI:** Viewport- The visible area inside the browser window.

 ### Types of Containers
 Bootstrap 4 has 2 types of Containers.
 In my examples I used .container, but there is also the full-width .container-fluid.
 You can use either one:
 1.  **Fixed-width**: container to center your layout in the middle:

 ~~~
 <div class="container"></div>
 ~~~

 2. **Full-width**: container for a layout the spans the entire width:

 ~~~
 <div class="container-fluid"></div>
 ~~~

 The .container scales down in width responsively (as the screen width narrows) so that eventually it becomes full-width like the .container-fluid on smaller devices.

 It’s important that a Container is used to contain grid Rows (.row).

 **Note**: Rows have a negative left/right margins of -15px.
 The Container padding of 15px is used to counteract the negative margins of the Row.
 If you don’t put a Row in a Container, the Row will overflow it’s container, causing an undesirable horizontal scroll.

 ### Columns & Rows